-I am available for one lecture, half-day seminars (2 lectures), full-day seminars (4 lectures) and workshops which offer a hands-on interactive learning experience.
+I am available for one lecture, half-day seminars (2 lectures), full-day seminars (4 lectures), and workshops that offer a hands-on interactive learning experience.
 Please see my list of lectures below, many of which can be fine-tuned for your event.
 New lectures can be developed upon request.

 1-Hour Lectures available:

-1-hour lectures include a PowerPoint presentation, a 15-minute question and answer period and handout masters.
+1-hour lectures include a PowerPoint presentation, a 15-minute question and answer period, and handouts.